ALSO KNOWN AS: Brown, China White, H, Hero, Horse, Junk, Skag, Smack.

 Prescription Opioids and Heroin – an intertwined problem

 In a study of those entering treatment for opioid use disorder, approximately one-third reported heroin as the first opioid they used regularly to get high.
-This suggests that prescription opioid misuse is just one factor leading to heroin use.1
+This might suggest that the problematic use of prescription opioids can be one factor leading to heroin use.1

 Signs & symptoms of heroin use